1. What’s your story? Where are you from?

 6. What role does art play in your life?
 How does it change the way you view the world?

 I am keen on being surrounded by pretty things – it makes me feel good and gives me the motivation to work.
 Art is very important to me – it develops me culturally, and because of it, I acknowledge topics about which I don’t think on a daily basis.
 The observation of art makes me more perceptive in everyday life.

 7. Where did you study?

 I studied two majors: design and political marketing.
-After that I was a lecturer at the university and I was teaching graphics and approach to thinking about it.
+After that, I was a lecturer at the university and I was teaching graphics and approaches to think about it.
 I am self-taught and practical, I don’t believe that studies gave me something which I didn’t teach myself.

 8. Where do you see yourself in five years?